 If a thief broke into your house and stole all your salt, look around for some baking soda.

 Well, the question is, “does baking soda help with tooth pain?”
 Yes, Baking soda for sensitive teeth is a powerful dental care secret weapon with a wide variety of uses.
 When you rinse with this everyday household item, pain relief is just one of the many benefits your teeth can enjoy.

-Baking soda also balances the pH levels in your mouth, protecting your teeth from high acidity, curing bad breath, and keeping gingivitis at bay.
+Baking soda for tooth pain relief also balances the pH levels in your mouth, protecting your teeth from high acidity, curing bad breath, and keeping gingivitis at bay.

 How to get rid of toothache pain?
 If you have a toothache or painful mouth sore, mix two teaspoons of baking soda into a glass of water and use it as a mouthwash.
 This baking soda toothache will help you get rid of tooth pain.

 3. Hydrogen Peroxide